realsonalkumar/Hindustan-Unilever-BFS-Hackathon/README.md

 # Hindustan-Unilever-BFS-Hackathon
-This repository contains our approach to Hindustan Unilever BFS Hackathon help at Unilever Offices in Bangalore.There were 2 parts of the hackathon.
+This repository contains our approach to Hindustan Unilever BFS Hackathon held at Unilever Offices in Bangalore.There were 2 parts of the hackathon.
 The online part was held on skilleza and one needed to be in the top 50 to qualify for the onsite hackathon.
 <p align="center">
 <img width="1400" height="300" src="https://github.com/Sreyan88/Hindustan-Unilever-BFS-Hackathon/blob/master/Extra/HUL BFS.png">
 </p>